Skip to main content

 Observation

-I noticed the binary uses gets() with a fixed 32-byte buffer and no bounds check, which suggested the saved return address lies at a predictable offset from the start of our input, and a cyclic De Bruijn pattern would reveal that exact offset from the EIP value at the crash.
+The binary calls gets() into a fixed 32-byte buffer with no bounds check, so the saved return address sits at a predictable offset from the start of your input.
+A cyclic De Bruijn pattern reads that exact offset off the EIP value at the crash.

 Generate a De Bruijn cyclic pattern, send it as input, then read the value in EIP from the crash to find the exact offset.